 “The highest reward for a person’s work is not what they get for it, but what they become because of it ” – John Ruskin

 Nomination Forms are now available.
-Please return to August Hoppe by December 19, 2015.
+Please return to Adam Alves by December 16, 2017.

-There are five Board Member positions that will be opening up in 2016.
-These positions will be voted upon by the membership at the Business Meeting held during the 2016 WAA Annual Conference and Trade Show.
+There are four Board Member positions that will be opening up in 2018.
+These positions will be voted upon by the membership at the Business Meeting held during the 2018 WAA Annual Conference and Trade Show.
 Anyone interested in learning more about serving on a committee or as a member of our Board of Directors is encouraged to contact any member of the Board of Directors or the Committee Chair from our Contact Us page.

 - Vice President – 4 year Presidential track